Prussian Dragoons Colours

 The Prussians did not use the term "guidon".
 Because the dragoons were originally mounted infantry, traditionally they used the term for infantry flags, Fahne, to describe their flags.
 However, to prevent confusion with infantry flags, this site will refer to the dragoon flags as Leibstandarte and Eskadronsstandarte, as we do with the cuirassiers.

 The staff used for cavalry flags is called a lance.
-In the Prussian Army, the lance was made to resemble the tournament lances used in jousting.
+In the Prussian Army (and most European armies), the lance was made to resemble the tournament lances used in jousting.
 The flags were wrapped around the lance, just below the finial, and nailed to the lance with gold- or silver-plated nails.
-Also the bodies of the lances were decorated with small gold or silver flaming grenades (matching the metal colour used on the flags) that were painted on to the lance.
+Also the bodies of the lances were decorated with small gold or silver flaming grenades (matching the metal colour used on the flags, though some sources say the grenades and lance head were always gold) that were painted on to the lance.
 Columns of these grenades extended from above the hand grip, which was ribbed to assist in gripping the lance, to just below the flag lower edge.
-There were also a steel slider bar and ring attached to the lance, that allowed the bandolier or standard belt (a belt worn by the standard bearer) to be clipped to the lance.
+There were also a steel slider bar and ring attached to the lance, that allowed the bandolier or standard belt (a belt worn by the standard bearer to help hold the lance) to be clipped to the lance.
 In dragoon regiments the lance was originally coloured to match the field of the flag, so the Leibstandarte was nailed to a white lance, while the lances of the Eskadronsstandarte would be coloured to match the field.
 However the lances of the Regiments von Plettenberg (Nr 7) and von Langerman (Nr 8) at some stage were painted blue (sources disagree on whether this was a pale blue or a cornflower blue).
 This possibly occurred after the death of Frederick II, in which case they would have followed the convention of white lances (Leibstandarte) and coloured lances to match the Regimentsstandarten field (in these cases, black) during the Seven Years’ War.

 The bandoliers were either of dyed leather or, possibly cloth-covered leather.
 They were coloured to match the unit facing colours and probably were not fringed until after Frederick's reign.